athithyanac/VPC-using-Terraform/README.md

 Easy to customise and use.
 Each subnet CIDR block created through automation.
-Using tfvars file to access and modify variables.
+Tfvars file to access and modify variables.
-Project name is appended to the resources that are creating.

 ## Prerequisites